silversurfer5150/PureNPMBuild/README.md

 # PureNPMBuild
-A build performed using only NPM, no gulp or grunt
+A build performed using only NPM, no gulp or grunt....work in progress